Not unlike America’s earliest settlers,

 Le Marron Inconnu de Port au Prince is a bronze statue of a runaway slave, regarded as a symbol of black liberation commemorating the Haitian Revolution and the abolishment of slavery.

-The Statue of Liberty, a world-famous symbol of freedom, given in 1886 by France to the United States in celebration of American Independence.
+Excerpt from the poem “The New Colossus” by Jewish American writer and activist Emma Lazarus, who was inspired by the Statue of Liberty, a world-famous symbol of freedom, which was given to the United States in 1886 by France in celebration of American Independence.